extrawurst/extrawurst.github.io/_posts/2018-12-05-go-and-gitlab-ci.md

 )
 ```

-This file contains the versions of the dependencies that got downloaded so that a reliable deterministic build can be reproduced everywhere.
+This file contains the versions of the dependencies that were downloaded.
+These versions enable a reliable deterministic build that can be reproduced everywhere.

 Now this allows us to leave our repository wherever we want and makes our gitlab-ci script super simple:
 ```